Yossari4n/SolarSystem/README.md

 ================CONTROLLERS================

-WSAD and ARROWS to move
+WSAD to move

 MOUSE to rotate

 LEFT SHIFT to move faster

-1, 2, 3, 4 to change time flow
+0, 1, 2, 3, 4, 5, 6, 7, 8 to focus camera on planet

+ARROWS to control time flow

 SPACE to puase time